-The primary objective of this study is to demonstrate the non-inferiority of the antibody response in terms of seroconversion rates 28 days after vaccine administration of one dose of vYF (administered on D01) compared to the antibody response after one dose of the Stamaril control vaccine (administered on D01) in a YF-naïve population in EU.
+The primary objective of this study is to demonstrate the non-inferiority of the antibody response in terms of seroconversion rates 28 days after vaccine administration of one dose of vYF administered on D01 compared to the antibody response after one dose of the YF-VAX (control vaccine) administered on D01 in a YF-naïve population.
 YF-naïve participants (or negative) at baseline correspond to participants with no detectable YF Ab titers before vaccination.
-YF seronegative at baseline is defined as a titer < LLOQ for the assay (any participant with a baseline titer ≥ LLOQ will be eliminated from the primary analysis (Perprotocol analysis).
+YF seronegative at baseline is defined as a titer < LLOQ for the assay (any participant with a baseline titer \geq LLOQ will be eliminated from the primary analysis [Per-protocol analysis]).
 LLOQ determined as 10 (1/dil), also defined the threshold of protection.